nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `STUDENTNUMBER` must consist of a character, followed by 7 digits, followed by another character.
   Case of character does not matter.
 * If only either `GITHUB USERNAME` or `REPO NAME` are specified, the data will still be saved but not shown.
-* If the same person is edited and the remaining empty data field is entered, a proper GitHub link will be shown.
+* If the same student is edited and the remaining empty data field is entered, a proper GitHub link will be shown.

 Examples:
 * `addStudent n/John Doe e/johnd@u.nus.edu s/A0123456B u/user r/ip t/friends t/owesMoney` adds John Doe to the list